Published on in Parents PACK

 Amid the uncertainties surrounding COVID-19, one thing is certain: Masks, along with social distancing and handwashing, are necessary in our defense against the spread of SARS-CoV-2, the virus that causes COVID-19.
 Masks help prevent viral particles from spreading through respiratory droplets when a person talks, coughs or sneezes.
 When worn over the mouth and nose, masks have been shown to be effective in slowing the spread of the virus.

-Since not everyone with COVID-19 has symptoms, the Centers for Disease Control and Prevention (CDC) recommends that anyone 2 years of age and older wear a mask, with the exception of those who have trouble breathing or who are unable to remove the mask without assistance.
+Since not everyone with COVID-19 has symptoms, the Centers for Disease Control and Prevention (CDC) recommends that anyone 2 years of age and older wear a mask.

 While many of us have become accustomed to wearing masks, not everyone may be aware of the best way to put on and take off a mask to prevent accidental exposure to germs that accumulate on the mask.